tradeling/technical-assesment/readme.md

 Readme
 ------
+> We prefer well-thought-out solutions over the quick-and-dirty kind.
+So take your time, if you need it.
+A rushed job is usually matched by a swift rejection.

 Regardless of whether it's your own code or our coding challenge, write your README as if it was for a production service.
 Include the following items:

 * Description of the problem and solution.